 7. Take a Wildlife Sanctuary Tour

-Like most tweens, my girls are animals lovers.
-They would definitely enjoy the Catty Shack Ranch Wildlife Sanctuary Tour.
+Animal lovers will definitely enjoy the Catty Shack Ranch Wildlife Sanctuary Tour.
 Catty Shack Ranch is a non-profit organization that aims to educate the public about the dangers of owning exotic animals, such as lions and tigers, as “house pets.”

 Tours are offered on a limited basis as the sanctuary is run by volunteers.
 Daytime tours are more kid friendly than the nighttime feeding tours which can bring out the roars of the hungry big cats.

-Meant solely as a “forever home,” the Catty Shack Ranch doesn’t trade, sell, or breed any of its rescued animals.
+Meant solely as a “forever home,” the Catty Shack Ranch doesn’t trade, sell or breed any of its rescued animals.

 8. Visit the Museum of Science and History (MOSH)